calebjoshuapaul/crypto-price-tracker-worker/README.md

 # crypto-price-tracker-worker

-This worker is built using cloudflare, here we make an api call to pro-api.coinmarketcap.com which gives back a json response, which is then filtered and reproduced.
+This worker is built using cloudflare
-This worker is used to keep track of current crypto price.
+- The code is a function that handles requests for cryptocurrency listings.
+- It uses the fetch API to get data from coinmarketcap.com and then returns it as JSON.
+–
+- The code is an example of how to use the fetch API.

+- The code fetches data from CoinMarketCap and returns it in JSON format.